 (1)  Actual Suspension:

-Respondent is suspended from the practice of law for two years, the execution of that suspension is stayed, and Respondent is placed on probation for two years with the following conditions.
+Respondent is suspended from the practice of law for one (1) year, the execution of that suspension is stayed, and Respondent is placed on probation for two (2) years with the following conditions.

-Respondent must be suspended from the practice of law for the first six months of the period of Respondent's probation.

-(2) Actual Suspension "And Until" Rehabilitation:
+- Respondent must be suspended from the practice of law for the first 30 days of the period of Respondent's probation. - (2) Actual Suspension "And Until" Rehabilitation: